cloki0610/CI-Portfolio-Project-2/README.md

 ### Solved Bugs
 ### Validator Testing
 ### Unfixed Bugs
+Some offset issues still extist, but I have try my best to solve it.

 ## Deployment
 The website use git for version control, and deploy in Github by following step: